jonmmar/maram-cc-site/influences.md

 layout: default
 title: Acknowledged Sources of Structure
 permalink: /influences/
+description: A curated list of philosophers, scientists, and theorists who influenced the recursive structure of Mysticism Demystified — including Friston, Dennett, Tegmark, Metzinger, and Shannon.
 ---
-# Acknowledged Sources of Structure

-The thinkers listed below have each contributed to the structure of *Mysticism Demystified*.
-Some are quoted directly, others are echoed or reframed, but all helped shape the recursive field that this book explores.
-These are not formal citations, but recognitions of influence—each paired with a representative passage from the manuscript.
+The thinkers below helped shape the conceptual and recursive framework of *Mysticism Demystified*.
+Some are quoted directly.
+Others are echoed, reframed, or gently contradicted.
+Together, they form a lineage of influence drawn from philosophy of mind, cognitive science, systems theory, quantum field theory, and structural realism.

+This is not a list of citations.
+It’s a record of conceptual reinforcement — a map of the patterns that returned.

 ## Ludwig Boltzmann
 Ludwig Boltzmann connected entropy to probability.
 Entropy, he said, is not a substance, it’s a count.
 It tells you how likely a macro-state is, based on the arrangement of its micro-parts.
 A cold spot in a hot room isn’t impossible.
 It’s just improbable.
 The Second Law doesn’t forbid reversal.
 It makes it vanishingly rare.